At Sydney University Ralph Middenway majored in Music and Anthropology, developing his ideas about music in our own and other cultures.

 “Style and substance matter; passing fashion doesn’t.”

-In August 2015 he graduated PhD from the Hobart Conservatorium within the University of Tasmania, with a substantial folio of compositions and an exegesis.
-He has also expanded on the exegesis for the International Musicological Journal.
+In August 2015 he graduated PhD from the Hobart Conservatorium within the University of Tasmania, with a substantial folio of compositions and an exegesis If music and sweet poetry agree: The marriage of two art-forms, with particular emphasis on speech rhythm and inflection, dramatic intensity and musical coherence.